TyDi: 2012–2014: Hotel Rooms, label change, and Redefined

-2015-present: Collide
+2015–present: Collide

-On 18 September 2015, tyDi released his single "Tear Me Up," a pop track featuring vocalist Nash Overstreet, who is also the lead guitarist in the band Hot Chelle Rae.
-The track peaked at No. 49 on the Dance/Electronic Billboard chart.
+On 18 September 2015, tyDi released his single "Tear Me Up", a pop track featuring vocalist Nash Overstreet, who is also the lead guitarist in the band Hot Chelle Rae.
+The track peaked at number 49 on the Dance/Electronic Billboard chart.

-On 14 July 2015, tyDi revealed that a new artist that had appeared on SoundCloud early in 2015, was in fact his alter-ego.
+On 14 July 2015, TyDi revealed that a new artist that had appeared on SoundCloud early in 2015, was in fact his alter ego.
 According to the post, Wish I Was was his "darker" side.
-The post also suggests, Wish I Was came about because Tyson had entered an extended creative block when trying to write songs as TyDi.
-However, after writing about half the tracks that eventually came out on the debut Wish I Was EP, internet publications began to report on the producer, at first suggesting it might be the work of Galantis before TyDi eventually owned up to the project himself.
-On 6 May 2016, the first Wish I Was EP was released on iTunes featuring 15 tracks.
+The post also suggested that Wish I Was came about because Tyson had entered an extended creative block when trying to write songs as tyDi.
+However, after writing about half the tracks that eventually came out on the debut Wish I Was EP, internet publications began to report on the producer.
+At first, they suggested it might be the work of Galantis, before tyDi eventually owned up to the project himself.
+On 6 May 2016, the first Wish I Was EP was released on iTunes, featuring 15 tracks.

 Collide is TyDi's sixth feature album and is a collaboration with composer Christopher Tin.
-Released 8 March 2018, it took 3 years to create.
-The album featured 12 tracks.
-TyDi stated in July 2018 he had been asked to work on some songs in the worldwide Disney on Ice production.
+Released on 8 March 2018, it took 3 years to create, and featured 12 tracks. tyDi stated in July 2018 that he had been asked to work on some songs in the worldwide Disney on Ice production.